 |11) Make sure to scrape the bottom of the mixing bowl to ensure the batter is well-mixed.||12) Scrape the batter into the loaf tin and smooth the top.
 Time to bake!|

 - Place egg whites in a clean, dry, and oil-free metal bowl.
 Using an electric mixer, beat the egg whites on medium speed until foamy.
-Add in 2 tablespoons of sugar [3 tablespoons] gradually, while beating the egg whites constantly.
+Add in Part A of the sugar gradually, while beating the egg whites constantly.
 After the sugar has been added, turn the speed up to high and beat until the egg whites form stiff peaks.
 Set aside.

 - Sift half of the flour into the butter mixture, then beat on low until just incorporated.
 With the mixer on low, beat in the milk.
 Sift in the rest of the flour and bit on low until just incorporated.